-Internship in School Counseling I is designed in accordance with the 2009 revision of the clinical standards established by Council for Accreditation for Counseling Related Educational Programs (CACREP).
-CACREP requires students to complete supervised internship experiences that total a minimum of 200 clock hours over a 14-week academic term.
+Internship III in school counseling is designed in accordance with the 2009 revision of the clinical standards established by Council for Accreditation for Counseling Related Educational Programs (CACREP).
+CACREP requires students to complete supervised internship experiences that total a minimum of 300 clock hours over a 14-week academic term.
 Each student's internship must include all of the following: